42Bastian/rmac/rmac.rst

 `Branches`_
 '''''''''''
-Since MADMAC is a one pass assembler, forward branches cannot be automatically optimized to their short form.
+Since RMAC is a one pass assembler, forward branches cannot be automatically optimized to their short form.
 Instead, unsized forward branches are assumed to be long.
 Backward branches are always optimized to the short form if possible.